Feature Canvas Template

 You can also use this canvas to plan feature launch activities.
 These can include re-engaging dissatisfied customers, boosting customer retention and customer loyalty, and campaigns reminding your customers that your company is listening and considering feedback.

-Making your own feature canvas is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share it.
-Get started by selecting the Feature Canvas Template, then take the following steps to make one of your own.
+Get started by selecting the feature canvas template, then take the following steps to make one of your own.

 Give your team context about why you’re using the feature canvas.
 This canvas aims to help your team progress from execution mode to analysis mode.
 Context, customer problems, capabilities, and restrictions all impact whether or how you build out features.
 Get your product team to fill in this feature canvas in a single session, to understand the reasons for prioritizing certain features over others.